Max Verstappen sets F1 season wins record with 14th victory | Times Leader

 Click here to subscribe today or Login.

+And now?
+By how much will Verstappen ultimately shatter the mark he shared with Michael Schumacher and Sebastian Vettel?

-MEXICO CITY (AP) — Max Verstappen set the Formula One record for wins in a season Sunday at the Mexico City Grand Prix, where he scored his 14th victory to break the record shared with Michael Schumacher and Sebastian Vettel.
+Verstappen set the F1 record for wins in a season Sunday at the Mexico City Grand Prix with his 14th victory of the season.
+It broke the record set by Schumacher in 2004 and tied by Vettel it 2013.

-Schumacher set the record in 2004, Vettel tied it in 2013 and Verstappen was tied with the Germans for all of one week following his victory last week at Circuit of the Americas.
+Verstappen only shared the mark with the Germans for all of one week following his victory last Sunday at Circuit of the Americas in Texas.
 Paired with wins at Miami, Montreal and now Mexico City, Verstappen swept the North American portion of this year’s F1 schedule.

 Perez finished third on his home track for the second consecutive year — earning deafening cheers even though a Mexican driver has yet to win at the Autodromo Hermanos Rodriguez.